Androgynous Clothing For All Body Shapes & Types

-Telfar Clemens was designing genderless clothing in NYC long before the fashion establishment deemed it a trend.
+Telfar Clemens designed genderless clothing in NYC long before the fashion establishment deemed it a trend.

-The self-taught designer presented his first collection in 2005 and produced coveted unisex garments ever since.
+The self-taught designer presented his first collection in 2005 and has produced coveted unisex garments ever since.

 The genderless brand is created for an all-inclusive community, from plus-size and petite clothing to non-binary.